 - 10.1 Waste management activities that are not classed as recycling or recovery are classed as disposal in accordance with the legal definitions set out in the Waste Framework Directive.
-This includes disposal to landfill or waste treatment without the recovery of energy.
-(21) Disposal of waste is at the bottom of the waste hierarchy and should therefore be seen as the last resort. - 10.2 The Landfill Directive sets demanding targets for the UK to progressively reduce the biodegradable municipal waste being sent for disposal.
+This includes disposal to landfill, or waste treatment without the recovery of energy and waste treatment with energy recovery that does not meet the criteria of the R1 energy efficiency formula (MM10.2).
+Disposal of waste is at the bottom of the waste hierarchy and should therefore be seen as the last resort. - 10.2 The Landfill Directive sets demanding targets for the UK to progressively reduce the biodegradable municipal waste being sent for disposal.
 In the UK, we are required to reduce by 2020 the amount of biodegradable municipal waste that is landfilled to 35% of the amount that was landfilled in 1995.
 Along with the Landfill Tax, which has increased the cost of landfilling, this has been a principal driver behind the development of new waste management facilities in the UK in recent years.
 The Government has committed to further review of landfill restrictions, including for textiles and food waste.
+The introduction of the 2018 Circular Economy package sets a requirement to reduce the amount of municipal waste being landfilled to a maximum of 10% by 2035 (MM10.3).